Spalding13/Etherium-Monitor/README.md

    - /configure - Access configuration management endpoints

 Notes:
-On first run, the database will be populated with default monitoring configurations.
+On first run, the remote database will be populated with default monitoring configurations.

 The app connects to the Ethereum mainnet using Infura by default.